 The Virgin Atlantic Clubhouse New York has already transitioned management teams, so there won’t be any closure there.

 What does this mean for Amex and Capital One lounge access?

-Up until now, Plaza Premium has had a partnership with American Express and Capital One, meaning that those with The Platinum Card® from American Express (review) and Capital One Venture X Rewards Credit Card (review) could access Plaza Premium Lounges.
+Up until now, Plaza Premium has had a partnership with American Express and Capital One, meaning that those with The Platinum Card® from American Express (review) and Capital One Venture X Rewards Credit Card (review) (Rates & Fees) could access Plaza Premium Lounges.
 Up until now, that has included Virgin Atlantic Clubhouses outside of the UK.

 A few weeks back I wrote about the odd update that Plaza Premium posted about Virgin Atlantic Clubhouses, suggesting they may leave the Plaza Premium network as of the end of February.
 I was assured by a representative from Plaza Premium that this wasn’t the case.

 I’ve followed up once again with this latest update, to make sure that continues to be the case (if it isn’t, I’ll be sure to provide an update).
 Of course it’s possible that Plaza Premium still has an agreement to monetize these lounges for its cardmembers, even if the company no longer manages the lounges.

 Anyway, this update certainly provides a bit more perspective on why there has been some weird stuff going on with access to Virgin Atlantic Clubhouses.

 Management of most Virgin Atlantic Clubhouses is being transitioned from Plaza Premium to Sodexo.
 This is the same company that manages the lounge in London, and it comes at a time when Virgin Atlantic is joining SkyTeam.